atreyasha/spp-explainability/docs/develop.md

             2.  if overpadding is necessary, then we need to save this under the model configuration for this to be re-used

-        2.  consider removing `ProbabilitySemiring` since most explainability frameworks focus on max-based semirings

-2. Pure explainability
+2. Dedicated explainability

+    1. Generic changes

+        1.  clean out source code with newer and more efficient workflows, consistent variable namings and function definitions on-the-fly -\> start off with `explain_data`

+        2.  precisely type functions and classes on-the-fly -\> especially for explainability scripts which are still new

+        3.  sort out scattered TODOs later on

-    1. Global explainability
+    2. Global explainability

         1.  compatibility issues

+            1.  synchronize all changes in the oracle model into the mimic model

-            1.  figure out why many end tokens occur after each other in output patterns and how to remedy these illogical pattern types -\> seems to be fixed by `reducing num_padding_tokens` to `0` so it seems something is off with offsetting technique used in backpointer display
+            2.  figure out why many end tokens occur after each other in output patterns and how to remedy these illogical pattern types -\> seems to be fixed by `reducing num_padding_tokens` to `0` so it seems something is off with offsetting technique used in backpointer display

-            2.  consider conditional with no self loops policy and how it affects explainability process

             3.  look into to/from-semiring functions are not used, especially for log-space semiring